-See page 535 of "Credibility With Shifting Risk Parameters, Risk Heterogeneity, and Parameter Uncertainty," by Howard C. Mahler, PCAS 1998.
+&quot;Credibility With Shifting Risk Parameters, Risk Heterogeneity, and Parameter Uncertainty,"

 Conclusions:

 Know well the three paragraphs on page 280, the conclusions of the paper:

 When shifting parameters over time is an important phenomenon, older years of data should be given substantially less credibility than more recent years of data.
 The more significant this phenomenon, the more important it is to minimize the delay in receiving the data that is to be used to make the prediction.